edersonbrilhante/lab-builder-demo/README.md

 #### Accessing lab instances

-The lab builder allows to manage manually the instances through HTTP, SSH and RDP depending of the type.
+Depending on the type, the lab builder allows managing the instances manually through SSH, and RDP.
 Use `make instances-credentials` to retrieve the credentials for each instance.

 - Retrieve credentials for all lab instances.